zukunft/zukunft.com/docs/code_objects_all.md

-+-- ui_rankUi - html user interface components for ranking objects +-- ui_selectUi - html interface components to select an object +-- position_listUi - a list of positions of a data object within a sheet +-- pathsUi - set the path const for the frontend php scripts +-- frontendUi - the main html frontend application +-- data_objectUi - frontend cache object
++-- ui_rankUi - html user interface components for ranking objects +-- ui_selectUi - html interface components to select an object +-- position_listUi - a list of positions of a data object within a sheet +-- iconsUi - the css class strings of the icons used in the frontend +-- pathsUi - set the path const for the frontend php scripts +-- frontendUi - the main html frontend application +-- data_objectUi - frontend cache object